tubearchivist/tubearchivist/README.md

   - The environment variables `HOST_UID` and `HOST_GID` allows Tube Archivist to `chown` the video files to the main host system user instead of the container user.
 Those two variables are optional, not setting them will disable that functionality.
 That might be needed if the underlying filesystem doesn't support `chown` like *NFS*.
   - Change the environment variables `TA_USERNAME` and `TA_PASSWORD` to create the initial credentials.
   - `ELASTIC_PASSWORD` is for the password for Elasticsearch.
 The environment variable `ELASTIC_USER` is optional, should you want to change the username from the default *elastic*.
+  - For the scheduler to know what time it is, set your timezone with the `TZ` environment variable, defaults to *UTC*.

 ### Port collisions
 If you have a collision on port `8000`, best solution is to use dockers *HOST_PORT* and *CONTAINER_PORT* distinction: To for example change the interface to port 9000 use `9000:8000` in your docker-compose file.